pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-region-python3
 -------------------------
-Send region at point to Python3 interpreter.
+Send the region to a common shell calling the python3 interpreter.

 py-execute-region-python3-switch
 --------------------------------
-Send region at point to Python3 interpreter.
+Send the region to a common shell calling the python3 interpreter.

+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python3-noswitch
 ----------------------------------